Context of Ways of Knowing, Bare Perception

 Introduction

-This evening we are going to be speaking about ways of knowing; in other words cognition theory, and how it is that we know things – how our cognition actually works.
-This is an important topic since it relates very much to how we experience the four noble truths.
-How we experience the deluded side, which would be true sufferings and their causes.
-In other words, how our minds perceive things when they are under the influence of confusion, of unawareness of how things actually exist – what is usually called ignorance – and all the disturbing emotions and disturbing attitudes that follow from that, and which then we perceive with a lot of problems: a lot of suffering, unhappiness, or happiness that doesn’t really last, doesn’t satisfy.
-The ways of knowing also describe the liberated side of the noble truths, the true stopping and the true paths that bring that about; in other words, our valid ways of knowing that are going to free us from the first two.
-Within our experience of the deluded side, sometimes our cognition of things are valid, sometimes they are not valid.
-We also need to be able to differentiate those in order to understand really what it is that we have to rid ourselves of in order to become free from our problems, and what it is that we need to rely upon in order to accomplish that liberation.
-So these ways of knowing are extremely important in all aspects of the Buddhist path.
+This evening we are going to be speaking about ways of knowing; in other words, cognition theory, and how it is that we know things – how our cognition actually works.
+This is an important topic since it relates very much to how we experience the four noble truths, how we experience the deluded side, which would be true sufferings and their causes.
+In other words, how our minds perceive things when they are under the influence of confusion, of unawareness of how things actually exist – what is usually called ignorance – and all the disturbing emotions and disturbing attitudes that follow from that, and which we then perceive with a lot of problems: a lot of suffering, unhappiness, or happiness that doesn’t really last, doesn’t satisfy.

 Origin of the Tenet Systems

-There is a lot of repetition in the sutras, which makes it easier to remember if you’re memorizing them.
-And it’s not really so obvious from these sutras what Buddha actually meant: in terms of not only what we need to develop, but also how to study these teachings and put them into practice.
-And so you get the development of Indian commentarial tradition, in which great Indian masters – either on the basis of pure visions or recovering texts from the nagas underneath the ocean, whatever that means – they wrote commentaries based on their own readings of the sutras.
-The finding of the Prajnaparamita Sutras, the sutras on the perfection of wisdom or far-reaching discriminating awareness, kept under the ocean by nagas – one can of course look at that literally and take it literally, but one can also take it more in a Jungian type of sense of: these are teachings which are found in the deepest type of mind, a clear light level.
-That if one really is able to plumb the depths of that clear light level of mind and gain realizations about how it exists; then one would discover the teachings of the Prajnaparamita Sutras.
-These are of course guarded by the nagas, which are various mental blocks that would prevent us from finding that treasure.
-Sort of like the dragons in medieval mythology protecting the castle and the treasures that are within.
-So we can understand these accounts on many different levels.
-We don’t have to take them absolutely literally if that’s uncomfortable, although many people do take them literally in traditional context.
+The finding of the Prajnaparamita Sutras, the sutras on the perfection of wisdom or far-reaching discriminating awareness, kept under the ocean by nagas – one can, of course, look at that literally and take it literally, but one can also take it more in a Jungian sense – these are teachings that are found in the deepest type of mind, a clear light level.
+If one really is able to plumb the depths of that clear light level of mind and gain realizations about how it exists, then one would discover the teachings of the Prajnaparamita Sutras.
+These are, of course, guarded by the nagas, which are various mental blocks that would prevent us from finding that treasure, sort of like the dragons in medieval mythology protecting the castle and the treasures within.
+We can understand these accounts on many different levels.
+We don’t have to take them absolutely literally if that’s uncomfortable, although many people do take them literally in the traditional context.

 Hinayana and Mahayana